rojberr/preconfigured-jenkins/README.md

 ![Jenkins Screenshot](./img/jenkins-example.jpg)

 ## Things to automate - quick list:
+INFRA:
 - setting up the infra / server
-- downloading jenkins (jar/war) / or container hosted?
+- downloading Jenkins (jar/war) / or container hosted?
+IMAGE:
-- installation / first setup
+- installation / first setup ✔️
+- admin password setup ✔️
-- unlocking jenkins for the first time (token?)
+- unlocking Jenkins for the first time (token?) ✔️

 - user creation (at least one for each: guest / dev / admin) with roles
-- jenkins plugins
-- jenkins master slave setup (one master and create one slave) (master - scheduling jobs, communicating and giving instr) (slave - execute ojbs, takes cmds from master)
+- Jenkins master slave setup (one master and create one slave) (master - scheduling jobs, communicating and giving instr) (slave - execute ojbs, takes cmds from master)
 - configure global security for agents

-- build pipelines (at least one for each project)
+- build pipelines (at least one for each project) -- branch out and create default and your conf
 - schedule some nightly / periodic builds
 - configure build triggers on git push
   (webhook and poll scm)
 - delegate user database or include LDAP
 - configure:
 - set system message
 - set # executors